harmanbrar7/Self-Driving-Car/README.md

 Demo image and video is also provided.

+The car has 100 test cars "underneath it" acting as the brain.
+It learns from it's mistakes.
+Any car that hits the traffic or the road boundary, gets a "Damaged" attribute and turns grey.
+You will see the brain follow along the car that took the best path.

+Code ran and tested on VSCode, use the Live Server extension see the model.
+Can alternatively use Settings > More tools > Developer Tools on Google Chrome.

 There is a save and erase button to save your best run and the model improves upon itself.

 Can add as many traffic cars as you want.
 The code is fully responsive.